nvnivs/jarbas/README.md

 # Pre-requisites

 * Git: You need to check stuff out somewhow
-* chef-client: You need to run chef
+* ChefDK: You need chef, you need berkshelf

 Installing chef-client:
 ```